jenkinsci/global-yaml-properties-plugin/README.md

 With the GlobalProperties Plugin, you can efficiently manage environment-specific variables, deployment settings, and other configurable parameters.
 Say goodbye to scattered configuration files and embrace streamlined configuration management within Jenkins.

+### Main Goals

+1. Backward compatibility for shared libraries: The GlobalProperties Plugin aims to ensure backward compatibility for private shared libraries that contain environment-specific information such as IP addresses, ports, and other configuration details.
+By centralizing and managing these properties within the plugin, it allows for easier maintenance and updates, ensuring smooth integration with existing libraries.
+Example: You have self-hosted shared library that obtains toolchain from FTP to workspace and builds your product by running some commands.
+Build commands and FTP address can be changed over time.
+Now imagine situation when you need to build old version of your product.
+You have to build product using old version of shared library, where FTP address is deprecated.
+Global Properties Plugin allows you to define FTP address in one place and update it easily.
+In shred library you can just obtain value from global configuration and it will be always correct across all versions of shared library.
+2. Unify handling of actual configuration: The plugin provides a unified and centralized location to handle actual configurations used across various places within Jenkins.
+As configurations may change or become deprecated over time, the GlobalProperties Plugin offers a streamlined approach to manage and update these configurations effectively.
+By consolidating them in one place, it promotes consistency and simplifies the configuration management process.
 ## Getting started

 ### Configuration